bigteamscienceconference/bigteamscienceconference.github.io/codeofconduct.md

 ***

 ### Contact us
-If you have any questions about the 2022BTSCON, [contact us](mailto:bigteamscienceconference@gmail.com).
+If you have any questions about the 2022 BTSCON, [contact us](mailto:bigteamscienceconference@gmail.com).

 <br>
 <br>